 Any borrowings under the 2021 Revolving Facility will be subject to variable rates of interest and expose us to interest rate risk.
 Sharp changes in interest rates, such as the current rising interest rate environment, including the U.S. Federal Reserve's recent increases in interest rates, could adversely affect us if amounts are outstanding under the 2021 Revolving Facility.
+Further, if future rates based upon SOFR are higher or more volatile than USD LIBOR rates as historically determined, we may experience potential increases in interest rates on any variable rate debt, which could adversely impact our interest expense, results of operations and cash flows.
 In the future, we may enter into contractual arrangements designed to hedge our exposure to changes in interest rates.
 If we enter into derivative financial instruments to mitigate interest rate risk in the future, we may not maintain interest rate swaps, caps or other applicable financial instruments with respect to all of our indebtedness, and any financial instrument we enter into may not fully mitigate our interest rate risk, may prove disadvantageous or may create additional risks.
 If these hedging arrangements are unsuccessful, we may experience an adverse effect on our business, results of operations, financial condition and future prospects.